 The world-famous Ski-Doo snowmobile is also an outcome of the prolific mind of Bombardier.
 Bombardier made his dream come true when he built a lighter and smaller snowmobile model, which people later started to use for recreational outdoor activities.
 You might ride one of them during the snowmobile tour!

-Snowmobiling in Canada is available in many provinces across the country but Ontario and Quebec top the bucket lists of adventure seekers all over the world.
+Snowmobiling in Canada is available in many provinces across the country but Ontario and Quebec with their extensive trail systems top the bucket lists of adventure seekers from all over the world.

 Today Quebecers remain passionate about snow-filled adventures and boast some of the best snowmobile trails in Canada.
 There are over 30,000 km (18,641 mi) of trails across Quebec, of which 10,000 km (6,214 mi) are located in the Laurentian, Lanaudière and Ottawa regions.